henrylukito/db2/README.md

 The function will do something based on each user input statement.

-The statement has certain syntax:
+The statement should follow certain syntax:

 Add a node: